gonka-ai/gonka-docs/docs/Endpoints/chatcompletions.md

 # Chat Completions
 Discover how to utilize the Core API endpoint from WeAI to obtain outputs from language models.

 To access an LLM through the WeAI API, submit a request to the Chat Completions API, including your inputs and API key.
-The API will return the model’s generated output in response.
+The API will respond with the model’s generated output.

 You can test different models using the chat playground.
 If you’re unsure which model to choose, start with `llama3.1-70B` for advanced capabilities or `llama3.1-8B` for optimal speed and cost efficiency.

 ## Overview
-The Chat Completions API supports text, and can output text content (including code and JSON).
-It accepts inputs via the messages parameter, which is an array of message objects.
+The Chat Completions API is designed to handle text and can generate text-based outputs, including code and JSON.
+It takes inputs through the messages parameter, which consists of an array of message objects.

 ### Message roles
-Each message object has a role (either `system`, `user`, or `assistant`) and content.
+Each message object includes a role (system, user, or assistant) and corresponding content.

-- The system message is optional and can be used to set the behavior of the assistant
+	•	The system message is optional and can define the assistant’s behavior.
-- The user messages provide requests or comments for the assistant to respond to
+	•	User messages contain the requests or inputs for the assistant to respond to.
-- Assistant messages store previous assistant responses, but can also be written by you to give examples of desired behavior (few-shot examples)
+	•	Assistant messages log past responses from the assistant, but you can also craft them to provide examples of expected behavior (few-shot examples).

 !!! info
-    By default, there is no system message.
-Use system messages to give instructions to the model outside of the user context.
-You can set multiple system messages per conversation, the model will read and interpret messages in the order it receives them.
+By default, no system message is present.
+Use system messages to give instructions to the model that are separate from user inputs.
+You can set multiple system messages within a conversation, and the model processes them sequentially as they are received.

 ## Getting started
 Chat models take a list of messages as input and return a model-generated message as output.
 Although the chat format is designed to make multi-turn conversations easy, it’s just as useful for single-turn tasks without any conversation.